CCT Certification Course

 CCT or CCP?

 Generally, those seeking CCT certification represent early-career, young professionals who have not yet achieved the requisite years of experience needed to become a Certified Cost Professional (CCP).
 If you have sufficient experience, you might be interested in taking the CCP Course.
+After obtaining your CCT certification, you will need to follow the two CCP-specifc days, write a paper and take the CCP exam.

 The Cost Engineering Academy is trusted by many industry leaders, such as: